Another dead end. Isaac swore, and regretted it.

 Laura couldn’t believe they were actually doing this.
 She had wanted to make the trip for weeks, but hadn’t found the courage to say a word, and it was only when her mother had pried it from her that they’d set out.
 Yasmin had been outraged that Laura hadn’t made her wish known, and she’d called down Isaac with all the fury of a goddess.

 With fury, because Isaac had already known, of course, just hadn’t acted on it for reasons Laura didn’t understand.
 She was no ordinary child, and when she had started wanting to leave, Isaac would have wanted it too, if more dully.
-Laura had never met him before, but Yasmin talked fondly of the many times she herself had — the dark nights when Isaac would make the long trip to the heartland, the center of the maze, to curl up beside the hearth and hope the cold winds wouldn’t snuff them both out.
+Laura had never met him before, but Yasmin talked fondly of the many times the two of them had shared — the dark nights when Isaac would make the long trip to the heartland, to very center of the maze, to curl up beside the hearth and hope the cold winds wouldn’t snuff them both out.
 Right now Laura thought he was a bit of a cold wind himself, but he was just nervous.
 Laura could understand that — she was nervous too.

 It was good Isaac had come.
 They couldn’t make the journey without him, after all.
-They couldn’t make it without her or Yasmin, either, but it wasn’t like Isaac was her father — he didn’t have to come along.
+They couldn’t make it without her or Yasmin, either, but Isaac was under no obligation — as far as Laura knew, he was just a family friend.

 She took a left on instinct, paying close attention to the curves of the cave.
 As they grew shallower and shallower, it became more and more difficult to tell which way led out from the center, but she hadn’t brought them to a dead end so far.
 Something about the place resonated with her.